carblue/acos5/README.md

 Motivation:
 For platform-independent, serious use of a cryptographic token from software like Firefox, Thunderbird, ssh etc., a [PKCS#11](https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=pkcs11 "https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=pkcs11") implementing library is required.
 There is none known to me for ACOS5 that is open-source, nothing in this regard downloadable from ACS for free, instead, one has to pay a lot more for a proprietary ACS PKCS#11 library (bundled with some other software) than for a single hardware token.
 The only open-source software downloadable from ACS is [acsccid](https://github.com/acshk/acsccid "https://github.com/acshk/acsccid"), a PC/SC driver for Linux/Mac OS X. PC/SC or WinSCard (Windows) is just the basic layer on which a PKCS#11 library can build upon.
-I never installed acsccid for production use of my CryptoMate64 and CryptoMate Nano, hence the debian/Ubuntu-supplied [ccid](https://ccid.apdu.fr/ "https://ccid.apdu.fr/") seems to be sufficient (if it's new enough to list those cards as supported ones: [shouldwork](https://ccid.apdu.fr/ccid/shouldwork.html "https://ccid.apdu.fr/ccid/shouldwork.html")).
+I never installed acsccid for production use of my CryptoMate64 and CryptoMate Nano, hence the debian/ubuntu-supplied [ccid](https://ccid.apdu.fr/ "https://ccid.apdu.fr/") seems to be sufficient (if it's new enough to list those cards as supported ones: [shouldwork](https://ccid.apdu.fr/ccid/shouldwork.html "https://ccid.apdu.fr/ccid/shouldwork.html")).
 So be careful what You get from ACS when it's called driver.
 Perhaps You get something that is behind the "File Upon Request" barrier.

-[OpenSC](https://github.com/OpenSC/OpenSC/wiki "https://github.com/OpenSC/OpenSC/wiki") supplies i.a. a PKCS#11 implementing open-source library if it get's augmented by a hardware specific driver, which is missing currently for ACOS5 in OpenSC v0.22.0, and the one available in previous versions was rudimentary/incomplete.
+[OpenSC](https://github.com/OpenSC/OpenSC/wiki "https://github.com/OpenSC/OpenSC/wiki") supplies i.a. a PKCS#11 implementing open-source library (onepin-opensc-pkcs11.so/opensc-pkcs11.so) if it get's augmented by a hardware specific driver, which is missing currently for ACOS5 smart cards in OpenSC v0.25.0, and the one available in previous versions was rudimentary/incomplete; hence excluded for good reasons.

-With this repo's components 'acos5' and 'acos5_pkcs15' as plug-ins, OpenSC supports some ACOS5 hardware as well.
+With this repo's components 'acos5' and 'acos5_pkcs15' as plug-ins, OpenSC now supports some ACOS5 hardware as well.
 (Fortunately OpenSC allows such plug-ins as - in OpenSC lingo - external modules/shared libraries/DLL).
 External modules need some configuration once in opensc.conf, such that they get 'registered' and used by OpenSC software, explained below.

+For some reason (that I don't recall now) I didn't decide for [openCryptoki](https://www.ibm.com/docs/en/linux-on-systems?topic=stack-opencryptoki-overview "https://www.ibm.com/docs/en/linux-on-systems?topic=stack-opencryptoki-overview") (which also consists of an implementation of the PKCS #11 API), but it looks like it would have been an eligible alternative for me to implement ACOS5 hardware specific stuff for an open-source PKCS#11 library [github/opencryptoki](https://github.com/opencryptoki/opencryptoki "https://github.com/opencryptoki/opencryptoki").

 Prerequisite installations
 Mandatory: